NPS Pandemic Support

 ServiceNet works with people who are living with mental illness, developmental disability or autism, brain injury, substance use or addiction issues, or homelessness.
 Learn more on the website or call 413-584-6855.

-The six Northampton public school PTOs, in partnership with REAL, have launched #WeAreCommunity, an online fundraiser to support Northampton students, families, and staff during the pandemic.
+Toward the end of 2020, the six Northampton public school PTOs, in partnership with REAL, held an online fundraiser to support Northampton students, families, and staff during the pandemic.
 Need money to help cover your family’s Comcast bill, kids’ learning supplies, or basic needs?
 Reach out to your school’s PTO or principal (see contact info below) or a teacher or counselor to request help.
 Confidentiality will be honored, and all requests will be considered based on funds available and with fairness and equity in mind.
 While it may not be possible to fulfill all requests, the team is eager to help and will do their best.

 Community Action Pioneer Valley has a COVID-19 emergency fund that can help families with rent, utilities, and other needs.
 Call a community resource advocate at 413-774-2318 to learn more and get support.